mariettanicole/WD-Finals/readme.md

 ## Overview

 This project is a personal website created to showcase design skills and web development knowledge.
-The website includes multiple pages with distinct layouts, providing a comprehensive portfolio of projects, skills, and contact information.
+The website includes multiple pages with distinct layouts, providing a comprehensive portfolio of projects, skills, and contact information..

 ### Guiding Questions
 - **What is the project?**